zeljkoobrenovic/grounded-architecture/_posts/2023-05-10-market-leadership.md

 <br>
 ## Questions to Consider
+Use the following questions to test how clearly your organization understands market leadership and what it would take to achieve it.

 * *Which of the three strategic paths—operational excellence, product leadership, or customer intimacy—best describes your organization’s current market approach?*
 * *How does your company’s IT architecture support its chosen market leadership strategy?
 Are there areas where alignment could be improved?*